frack113/WAG/README.md

 It is not designed to generate IOC like ip, hash ...

+# How Contribute

+- repport bug
+- update the json file
+- fix some code
+- add new artefact

 # Artefact
 - name pipe
 - load a vunerable driver